Part of the complete guide to understanding addiction

 - Clonidine: This medication helps with withdrawal symptoms such as cramping, anxiety, agitation, aches, sweating, and nose running.

 Once the detox process has begun, it is helpful for those in recovery to begin counseling.
 Individual counseling, group counseling, and cognitive-behavioral therapy can all be useful in the recovery process.
-Long-term treatment is often needed to fully overcome the addiction.
+Long-term treatment is often needed to overcome the addiction fully.
 This can be continued counseling and participation in a 12-step program.
 Treatment that addresses the underlying causes of addiction is the most effective.
 Often, the best results are found when counseling is combined with medical detox.

 Once the medical detox is complete, many patients benefit from entering a substance abuse treatment program.
 There, patients are taught skills for coping with cravings and stress to live a drug-free life.
 Support is provided by therapists, professionals, and the recovering community.
 This can help those in recovery, gain the tools needed to return to their routine lives sober.